mgp/book-notes/neat-words.md

 * unrequited (adj): (of a feeling, esp. love) not returned or rewarded
 * vainglory (n): excessive vanity
 * vertiginous (adj): extremely high or steep
-* vivisection (noun): ruthlessly sharp and detailed criticism or analysis
+* vivisection (n): ruthlessly sharp and detailed criticism or analysis
 * waiflike (adj): apparently homeless, starving, or forsaken